 A friend told me about this before I left home and after seeing too many horror movies like The Descent I swore I would never, ever do it.
-It basically involves crawling into a pitch black cave system half-full of water with a head torch and an inner tube, hoping you make it out alive.
-Naturally I ended up doing it, because peer pressure.
+It basically involves crawling into a pitch-black cave system half-full of water with a head torch and an inner tube, hoping you make it out alive.
+Naturally, I ended up doing it because peer pressure.

 As I was riding around New Zealand on the Kiwi Bus we stayed at one big hostel together in Waitomo and got very drunk.
 I booked it.
 Dutch courage maybe?
 Or perhaps I thought the hangover the next day would distract me from the fact that I was throwing myself into a small, dark space full of water.
-I chose to do the short tour, which was still three hours of torture for me, but you can chose to do a longer one with a few terrifying waterfalls to either jump off or climb up.
+I chose to do the short tour, which was still three hours of torture for me, but you can choose to do a longer one with a few terrifying waterfalls to either jump off or climb up.

 They start by kitting you out in some very attractive gear including a wetsuit, booties, shorts and a helmet with a head-torch.
 Safety first, right?
-They load you up in a van and drive you down towards the entrance of the cave, to take some more attractive photos, and to have you practice jumping into the water backwards so you don’t hit the rocks when you’re jumping off the waterfalls into the darkness…
+They load you up in a van and drive you down towards the entrance of the cave, to take some more attractive photos, and to have you practice jumping into the water backward so you don’t hit the rocks when you’re jumping off the waterfalls into the darkness…

 The worst part for me was the first five minutes.
 As you submerge yourself into the cold, brown water you have one option.
 To lie back flat in your inner tube as far as you can, with about a foot between the water and the rock face above you, and drag yourself through to the next section.

 This absolutely terrified me and I probably would have bailed then and there if it wouldn’t have made me the biggest wimp in the world.
 Literally seconds later (it feels like an eternity when you’re claustrophobic) I was able to stand up again, after that it was easy.
 And fun!